DrDramas/gadget1-proton-detector-efficiency-model/README.md

 ## Parallelization notes

-Stages 1 and 2 use a `std::thread` pool with atomic job-index dispatch.
-ROOT's thread-safety caveats required several specific workarounds:
+Stages 1 and 2 use a `std::thread` pool with atomic job-index dispatch. **`ROOT::EnableThreadSafety()` is called once at startup** to install locks around ROOT's global state (object lists, the TBufferFile pool, the directory mechanism).
+This is essential — without it, concurrent `new TH2D(...)` / `new TF2(...)` calls from worker threads corrupt the allocator's bookkeeping and produce eventual `double free` aborts.

+In addition to that global switch, the code retains several application-level workarounds that are best practice for multi-threaded ROOT code:

 - **`TF2` formulas are pre-compiled on the main thread** and copy-constructed into each worker, because formula construction invokes the Cling JIT which has process-global state.
 - **ROOT class dictionaries are warmed on the main thread** before workers are launched, so no worker triggers a lazy Cling dictionary load.
-- **Input histograms are cloned serially on the main thread** into per-thread workspaces. `TH1::Clone` walks ROOT's global directory lists and is not thread-safe.
+- **Input histograms are cloned serially on the main thread** into per-thread workspaces. `TH1::Clone` walks ROOT's global directory lists.
 - **Each worker owns its own `TRandom3`** and all `GetRandom*` calls route through it explicitly, so `gRandom` is never touched.
 - **Output file writes are serialized** on the main thread after all workers have joined. `TFile` is not thread-safe.

-If you port to a newer ROOT that enables `ROOT::EnableThreadSafety()` cleanly, some of the above can be simplified.
+- **Histogram ownership is handed off explicitly** at cleanup: each worker returns a `TH2D` with `SetDirectory(nullptr)`, and the main thread calls `release()` on the owning `unique_ptr` before `SetDirectory(OutFile)` transfers ownership to the output `TFile`.
+This avoids a double-delete at scope exit, since `TFile` deletes all histograms attached to it during its own destructor.

 ## Reproducibility